dxFeed/asciidoc2zendesk/README.md

 - directory (`--dir=<directory>`)

     Directory will be processed recursively.
 All the *.adoc and *.asciidoc files will be converted (and published to zendesk server).
-Subdirectories are being processed in such a way that at first all files from a directory are being processed, then (if needed) all the 'stale' articela for given section are being removed and then all the subdirectories are being processed.
+Subdirectories are being processed in such a way that at first all files from a directory are being processed, then (if needed) all the 'stale' articles for given section are being removed and then all the subdirectories are being processed.

 ## Tagging documents
 If `ZENDESK-TAGS` header is set for document, related page on confluence will be labeled with configured tags.
 Tags